-Presentation & Facilitating Class Discussion (10%)
+Presentation & Facilitating Class Discussion (25%)

-Students will be assigned a class where they are responsible for making a presentation on the readings and leading the class discussion in groups of 4.
-While this sounds large, your group will be responsible for discussing the main themes and guiding questions over one hour of the class.
+Students will be assigned a class where they are responsible for making a presentation on the readings and leading the class discussion in groups of 2 or 3.
 The presentation schedule will be arranged by the instructor early in the term.
-The Instructor will begin by introducing the topic for the week, and students will be expected to lead discussion on readings for the week, as well as class discussion for the remainder of class.
+The Instructor will begin by introducing the topic for the week (30 minutes), and students will be expected to lead discussion on readings for the week, as well as class discussion for the remainder of class.

-For the assigned lecture, students are expected to work together to:
+For the assigned lecture, students are expected to: